Bill Delahunt: Early life, education, and early career

-Born in Quincy, Massachusetts, Delahunt was educated at Thayer Academy, Middlebury College and Boston College Law School and later served as a radarman (RD3) in the United States Coast Guard Reserve.
-He served a term in the Massachusetts House of Representatives (1973–75) before serving as district attorney of Norfolk County for more than 20 years.
+Delahunt was born in Quincy, Massachusetts, on July 18, 1941.
+He was educated at Thayer Academy, Middlebury College, and Boston College Law School.
+He served as a radarman (RD3) in the United States Coast Guard in 1963 and the United States Coast Guard Reserve from 1963 to 1971.

+Delahunt was elected as a city councillor for Quincy, taking office in January 1972.
+He served a term in the Massachusetts House of Representatives from 1973 to 1975 before serving as district attorney of Norfolk County from 1975 to 1996.

 U.S. House of Representatives

 Elections

 In 1996, Democratic Congressman Gerry Studds decided to retire.
 Delahunt decided to run for Massachusetts's 10th congressional district.
 On September 17, 1996, Delahunt won the Democratic primary election with a plurality of 38% of the vote.
 He won the Plymouth County portion of the district, while losing the Norfolk County portion.
 He narrowly defeated state legislator Philip W Johnston of Marshfield by just 119 votes after a recount, which was conducted in a handful of contested towns.
 Following the recount, Delahunt sought judicial review in the Massachusetts Superior Court.
 After reviewing about 900 ballots, Judge Elizabeth B. Donovan declared Delahunt the victor.
 The case was appealed to the Massachusetts Supreme Judicial Court, which upheld the lower court ruling.
-The case is also noteworthy for the issue of "hanging chads" in punch-card voting machines.
+The case had the issue of "hanging chads" in punch-card voting machines.
 On November 5, 1996, Delahunt defeated Republican state Representative Edward B. Teague III 54%–42%.

-He won re-election six times with at least 32 percentage points.
-His retirement was confirmed on March 4, 2010, by The Boston Globe.
+Delahunt won re-election six times, defeating his opponent by at least 32 percentage points each time.
+On March 4, 2010, The Boston Globe confirmed that Delahunt would retire that year rather than seek reelection for an eighth term.
 Shortly before the announcement of his retirement, it was discovered that Delahunt, while serving as district attorney for Norfolk County, Massachusetts, had refused to file charges against Amy Bishop for shooting and killing her brother in 1986.
 On February 12, 2010, Bishop murdered three of her colleagues at the University of Alabama in Huntsville after being denied tenure.